 Yes.
 If the bill is not paid and/or loans approved and ready for disbursement, (College certified) a $25 late fee will be posted to your student account.

-What are the charges on the middle section of my bill?
+What are the charges listed on my bill?

 Entries include recent charges and credits for the Fall Semester, and charges and credits for the Spring Semester.
 The total of these entries and any balance carried forward are used to arrive at the "Statement Balance."

 What if my Stafford Loans do not appear under my Estimated Aid?

 Federal Stafford Loans which were processed (and certified by the Financial Aid Office) at the time the statement was upload will be listed in this section for one-half of your total loan less the approximate origination or guarantee fee.
 The Financial Aid office is unable to approve a Stafford Loan until an Entrance Counseling session and Master Promissory Note is on file.
 If you completed the online MPN and Entrance Counseling session and it still does not appear, contact Financial Aid at (570) 321-4040 for assistance.

 What if I need additional loan funds to cover my balance?